tesla809/BuildersETH/docs/intro.md

 ## Solidity

-**Our primary focus will be on Solidity.**
+**Our primary focus will be on creating practical content for Web3 developers.**

-The goal is to:
+We will start with Solidity and:

-- give an in-depth look into the language's primitives.
+- give an in-depth look into the Solidity primitives.
 - progress to show patterns often used in the web3 industry.
 - jump into deep dives around Solidity-based applications.
-- give the reader the proper context on when and where to use these tools.
+- give the reader the proper context on when and where to use certain tools for smart contract development.
 - Finally, relate to real-world projects which use these tools.

 As time progresses, we will increase the scope of our studies to other tools in web3.
-However, for focus, we will keep our attention on Solidity and its emerging patterns.

 ## Side Quests: Math